Written by

 Each Reading and Writing module is for 32 minutes, while each Math module is for 35 minutes.
 Students have 64 minutes to complete the Reading and Writing section and 70 minutes to complete the Math section.

-Students can move backwards and forward among questions within each module before the time runs out.
-When time runs out on each section'ssection's first module, the Digital SAT testing platform moves students to the second module without any break time.
+Students can move backward and forward among questions within each module before the time runs out.
+When time runs out on each section's first module, the Digital SAT testing platform moves students to the second module without any break time.
 After completing the Reading and Writing section, the students have a 10-minute break before moving on to the Math section.
-The total testing time for the Digital SAT is around 2 hours and 14 minutes (excluding the 10-min break time).
+The total testing time for the Digital SAT is around 2 hours and 14 minutes (excluding the 10-min break).
 The significant difference between pen & paper and digital patterns is the introduction of adaptive testing; this means that SAT will now adapt to questions more appropriate to a student's performance level.

 1. Decoding the Adaptive Testing Logic